Eray594/MudForge/README.md

 - ✅**Theming**: Simplified implementation of the MudBlazor theming system.
 - ❌**Localization (Coming Soon)**: Provides easy-to-use services for managing multiple languages in Blazor applications.

+> [!WARNING]
-> ⚠️ **Important**: Before using MudForge, ensure that **MudBlazor** is successfully installed in your project. https://mudblazor.com/getting-started/installation#using-templates
+> Before using MudForge, ensure that **MudBlazor** is successfully installed in your project. https://mudblazor.com/getting-started/installation#using-templates

 ---